-In the future, Lake Shore, MHC may convert from the mutual (meaning no stockholders) to capital stock form of organization (fully-owned by stockholders), in a transaction commonly known as a "second-step conversion."
+In the future, Lake Shore, MHC may convert from the mutual (meaning no stockholders) to capital stock form of organization (fully owned by stockholders), in a transaction commonly known as a "second-step conversion."
 In a second-step conversion, members of Lake Shore, MHC (eligible depositors of Lake Shore Savings) would have subscription rights to purchase common stock of Lake Shore Bancorp, or its successor, and our public stockholders would be entitled to exchange their shares of common stock for an equal percentage of shares of the stock holding company resulting from the conversion.
 This percentage may be adjusted to reflect any assets owned by Lake Shore, MHC.
+Lake

-As a result of the second-step conversion, Lake Shore, MHC would cease to exist and our public stockholders would own approximately the same percentage of Lake Shore Bancorp as they owned immediately prior to the second-step conversion.
+Shore, MHC would cease to exist.
+Our public stockholders would own approximately the same percentage of Lake Shore Bancorp as they owned before the second-step conversion.
 As a result of a second-step transaction, our stock's liquidity would increase and we would have additional capital that could be used to facilitate business growth.
 In addition, as a fully-converted stock holding company, we would have greater flexibility in structuring mergers and acquisitions.
 A second-step conversion would also eliminate the anti-takeover effect inherent in the mutual holding company structure because Lake Shore, MHC would no longer have voting control since it would no longer exist.